JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - `document.querySelector` and `document.querySelectorAll` are the most common.

 - <strong>Creating and inserting elements</strong>
 - The `.insertAdjacentHTML()` is probably the most common use for creating.
+You will need to add this on the parent element.
 - The `const = variableName = document.createElement('div')` for example, will create an element, and store it in the message (it is just a DOM object that we can use).
 If we want it on the page we need to insert it.
 You can then use this variableName and do things with it - i.e. `variableName.classList.add()`.
 - To insert it for example, `header.prepend(variableName);` - the prepend() inserts the element into the HTML/DOM - it adds it as the first child of the header element for example.
 The `header.append(variableName)` will do the same, but it will be the last child of the header for example.
 It can't be put in both places (can't be at the same place at the same time).
 - You can also insert it before `header.before` - this will be a sibling element, before the header, and after (same concept).